 The big guy with the gigantic ears and doggie grin is Pete.
-He had been physically abused in a pretty severe way when I found him on the street.
-For example, I had to lock myself alone in the back room for a time when I changed clothes because he would start crying and piss all over himself in terror if he saw my belt.
+He had been physically abused in a pretty severe way when I found him, dumped in the desert to die as an unwanted burden.
+His previous owners had hurt him so badly that I had to lock myself alone in the back room for a time when I changed clothes, because he would start crying and piss all over himself in terror if he saw me unbuckle my belt.
 But I kept at it, through the destructive behavior and lack of house training and nightmares he kept having.
-Pete isn’t like that anymore.
+Eventually my efforts paid off as Pete isn’t like that anymore.

 He is so different from when he first arrived that a depressed puppy just would not do.
 Time to play!